 If you like coffee, you might make French press pretty regularly.
 You probably think you know everything there is to making a French press, right?
 But, are you making it exactly the way you should be, and getting the maximum flavor from your coffee?
 Are you guilty of stirring up those coffee grinds, and making your coffee bitter?

-Think, before you plunge next time, and read our tips to ensure you’re making the best French press coffee there is.
+Before you plunge next time, read our tips to ensure you're making the best French press coffee there is.

 1. The right water

 Always use filtered water, which has fewer impurities and means less competition for the true flavor of the coffee to come through.

 Always use coarse ground coffee.
 The grounds should not stick together.
 Freshly ground coffee is best.
 If you do use store-bought ground coffee make sure that is coarse ground.

 Begin by preheating the French press and the mugs with just boiled water to ensure the coffee stays at a consistent temperature.
 This is an important step, because if you want to make a French press correctly, it's going to take more time than you think and you want that coffee to stay hot as it brews.